French Accordion: The Soul of French Music

 - Specialists in lightweight diatonic and chromatic accordions

-- Modular construction that allows customization
+- Modular construction that allows for customization

 - Bright sound with excellent projection

-Iconic Models:
+Iconic models:

 The “Saltarelle Nuage” revolutionized the design of diatonic accordions, and the “Pastourelle” series is a professional reference.